When I first started dating, several previously dormant characteristics were dragged (resentfully, very resentfully) to the surface:

 We lived in the shadow of Mt.
-Jumbo perched on the mouth of Clark Fork River sometime in July 2006.
-The summer was misleadingly and intensely hot; due to its fruit-fly lifespan, air conditioning was a rarity, and so we relied on surviving the old-fashioned way: sitting in front of fans and limiting physical movement.
-I was eight and mostly concerned with drawing the perfect horse portrait for a chance at being featured in the local paper’s weather section anyway, so it was easy enough.
+Jumbo, on the mouth of Clark Fork River, sometime in July 2006.
+The summer was misleadingly and intensely hot; due to its fruit-fly lifespan, air conditioning was a rarity, and so we sat in front of fans and waved the freezer door every hour on the hour until the whole house smelt of fish-sticks and Neapolitan.
+I was eight and mostly concerned with drawing the perfect horse for a chance at being featured in the local paper’s weather section.
 Soon, everything would turn orange and the gaping whale mouth of winter would swallow us up.

-"I am sorry for being selfish, but I just can't take it anymore."
+"I am sorry for being selfish, I just can't take it anymore."

 How ominous the rustling of leaves suddenly seemed, how loud the crow’s call, as though God had flipped a switch and turned the whole world's sympathy off.